255 – HCSO Mobile ID Policy

 The Harris County Sheriff’s Office (HCSO) regional AFIS Operations includes the Mobile ID project that allows deputies to perform a rapid two-finger field fingerprint search through the local AFIS databases of the HCSO, Texas Department of Public Safety, and the FBI’s RISC system.

-The system scans the fingerprints at the Mobile ID device and transmits wirelessly to HCSO AFIS.
+NOTE: The system scans the fingerprints at the Mobile ID device and transmits wirelessly to HCSO AFIS.
 Hit or NoHit responses will be returned to the Mobile ID device or the deputy’s mobile computer.
 In the case of hits, returns will include specific identifiers to whom the prints match.

 Use of a Mobile AFIS device does not preclude the need for a full set of ten (10) fingerprints captured on a LiveScan for an AFIS database search for persons being charged or who are in the custody of HCSO personnel.